-Smog causes surge in heart deaths: studyFebruary 20th, 2013 in Health /
+Smog causes surge in heart deaths: studyFebruary 20, 2013 in Medicine & Health / Health

 Exposure to higher levels of fine particulates—the airborne pollution that is an emerging problem in many Asian cities—causes a sharp rise in deaths from heart attacks, a study published on Wednesday said.

 They are mainly generated by burning coal and oil for power stations, and petrol and diesel for transport.

 Around 30 times smaller than a human hair, PM2.5 particles have long been identified as a respiratory problem, as their size enables them to lodge deep in the lungs.
 Less understood, though, is their impact on cardiac health.

 Cathryn Tonne at the London School of Hygiene and Tropical Medicine led a study into 154,000 patients in England and Wales who had been hospitalised for a heart attack between 2004 and 2007.